tech-deb/DemoProject/README.md

 # DemoProject
-This is my demo Git repositories
+This is my demo Git repository